Estimate Time6 min

 • Gauging market sentiment: If the VIX is especially high or low, that could tip off an investor about what other investors might plan to do with their money.
 That could influence an investor’s own decision on whether to invest and in what.

-• Managing risk: If the VIX rises sharply, signaling expected future market volatility, traders could use that as a sign to shift their portfolio towards more conservative investments.
+• Managing risk: If the VIX rises sharply, signaling expected future market volatility, an investor could use that as a sign to shift their portfolio towards more conservative investments.

-• Hedging: Some traders use securities tied to the VIX to hedge their portfolios in periods of volatility.
+• Hedging: Some investors use securities tied to the VIX to hedge their portfolios in periods of volatility.
 That way, they’d potentially offset losses due to volatility in their other investments.

-• Identifying buying opportunities: A rise in the VIX could indicate future price swings, potentially prompting a buying opportunity for future-looking securities, like options, and helping traders choose a term length for those trades.
+• Identifying buying opportunities: A rise in the VIX could indicate future price swings, potentially prompting a buying opportunity for forward-looking securities, like options, and helping investors choose a term length for those trades.

 How is the VIX calculated?